fliegerkappe/CST/readme.md

    e. [filename]-xccdf.xml - results you can import to a STIG Viewer checklist.
 7.	tmp
    a. temporary working files that are deleted after every run.
+8. files
+   a. assorted config files added or modified by the Red Hat image builder during the DISA STIG security requirements load.
+This is also where the "getcci.sh" is located.

 Usage:
 1. Sudo to root